-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:
+TO VOTE, MARK BLOCKS BELOW IN BLUE O R BLACK INK AS FOLLOWS: D85047-P70532 KEEP THIS PORTION FOR YOUR RECORDS DETACLE AND DETURN THE PORTION ONLY